Small Garden Ideas

 What’s the main purpose of your garden?

 Would you like your garden to be an extra living room with comfortable outdoor seating, atmospheric lights and a place to sit and relax?
 Or do you imagine yourself presiding over a sociable outdoor dining area, where you can bbq to your heart’s content and enjoy family meals and summer entertaining?

 Green-fingered wizards may want to grow fruit and vegetables or create a tropical paradise of plants and flowers.
 High or low maintenance, once you’ve identified the main purpose for your outdoor space, zoning the areas and planning the layout will become much more obvious.

 If you want to plant fruit or vegetables, you’ll need to think about growing space and natural light.
 A raised bed or two will give you a neat, clearly defined growing area and if you construct your bed with a wide lip, it will also work as a bench.

 You’ll need at least four hours of good sunshine per day to grow most fruit and vegetables, so observe your garden and make a note of the areas that get the most sun.
-Growing vast trugs of produce may be a challenge, but with a little creativity, it’s certainly possible as we’ve explained in our article how to grow your own in a small garden.
+Growing vast trugs of produce may be a challenge, but with a little creativity, it’s certainly possible.

 If you need space-saving kit to keep things organised, Waltons 3’3x2 garden storage locker is a stylish way keep your tools tidy.
 There’s also a 6x4ft greenhouse, perfect for smaller plots or courtyards, to help you get a bumper crop of whatever you choose to grow.